DFabric/DPlatform-Shell/README.md

 - [Taiga.io](https://taiga.io/) - Agile, Free and Open Source Project Management Platform
 - [Transmission](https://www.transmissionbt.com/) with WebInterface - A cross-platform BitTorrent client that is open source and designed for easy, powerful use
 - [Webmin](http://www.webmin.com/) -  A web-based interface for system administration for Unix - With the [Authentic theme](https://github.com/qooob/authentic-theme)
-- [Wekan](https://wekan.io/) - Collaborative Trello-like kanban board application
 - [Wide](https://wide.b3log.org/) - Web-based IDE for Teams using Go(lang)
 - [WordPress](https://wordpress.org/) - Web software you can use to create a beautiful website, blog, or app - Installed thanks [WP Quick Install](http://wp-quick-install.com/)
 - [(WordPress) Calypso](https://developer.wordpress.com/calypso/) - A single interface built for reading, writing, and managing all of your WordPress sites in one place
  +A mystery

+ - (deprecated until Node.js 4+ support) [Wekan](https://wekan.io/) - Collaborative Trello-like kanban board application

 ## Installation
 To begin with DPlatform, run this command: